 barely adapted from Room for Dessert by David Lebovitz

 Note: since the molasses I had was very strong I used ¾ cup in combination with ¼ cup honey; also decreased the cloves to ¼ teaspoon.
 This batter would make a great pear upside-down cake.

 1 teaspoon ground cinnamon

 ¼ teaspoon ground cloves

 1 cup water

-Cool the cake foral least 30 minutes.
-Run a knife around the edge of the cake to loosen it fromthe pan.
+Cool the cake for at least 30 minutes.
+Run a knife around the edge of the cake to loosen it from the pan.
 Remove cake and peel off parchment paper.